 Every successful backup job session creates a new restore point that lets you roll back VM data to an earlier point in time.
 To control the number of restore points in the backup chain, you must specify retention policy settings.
 The retention policy defines how many restore points you want to retain on disk and thus how ‘far’ you are able to roll back.
 After the allowed number of restore points is exceeded, Veeam Backup & Replication automatically removes the earliest restore point from the backup chain.

-Veeam Backup & Replication handles restore points in different ways for forward forever-incremental, incremental and reverse incremental backup chains:
+Veeam Backup & Replication handles restore points in different ways for forever forward incremental, forward incremental and reverse incremental backup chains:

 - Forever Forward Incremental Backup Retention Policy